alex-harvey-z3q/puppet-firewall_multi/README.md

 ### Using Hiera, create_resources and the alias lookup

-Hiera version 3 added the [alias lookup function](https://docs.puppet.com/hiera/3.0/variables.html#the-alias-lookup-function) which makes it possible to define networks as arrays and then look them up from within Hiera itself, as in the following example:
+Many users will use this module in conjunction with Hiera and the `create_resources()` function.
+As such, it is important to be aware of a feature that was added to Hiera in version 3, namely the [alias lookup function](https://docs.puppet.com/hiera/3.0/variables.html#the-alias-lookup-function), which makes it possible to define networks as arrays in Hiera and then look these up from within the `firewall_multi` definitions.

+The following examples show how to do that:

 ```yaml
 ---